AliAzeem92/The-Blogger/README.md

 - #### Media

-  This is the uploads enabled collection.
-It features pre-configured sizes, focal point and manual resizing to help you manage your pictures.
+  This is the uploads enabled collection configured with Cloudinary integration.
+Images are automatically uploaded to Cloudinary's CDN for optimal performance.
+The collection stores Cloudinary URLs and metadata, and handles automatic cleanup when media is deleted.

 ### Docker